 Weeds Can Grow Through The Mulch

 Mulches are mostly used for keeping the weeds out of the vegetable garden, although this doesn’t mean that the occasional weeds will not pop up.
 Most native weeds are extremely hardy and almost impossible to get rid of.
 If you are using organic mulches like hay, grass, wood chips, or straw as mulch then you will still see some weeds growing right through the mulch.
-The good news is that your de weeding time will be significantly reduced, and weeds can be easily plucked out of the mulch.
+The good news is that your de-weeding time will be significantly reduced, and weeds can be easily plucked out of the mulch.

 Mulches Can Contain Weed Seeds

 If your mulch is made out of hay, grass clippings, or straw then it will contain some weed seeds.
-Although this isn’t really a big problem as most of your garden will contain a lot of weed seeds brought in by birds, and by the wind.
+Although this isn’t really a big problem as most of your garden will contain a lot of weed seeds brought in by birds and by the wind.
 Straw mulch is made out of wheat, and oftentimes wheat seeds will germinate in the mulch, thus you might end up with some wheat in your mulch.
 I don’t really consider this to be a big disadvantage of mulching as no matter what you do you will get the occasional weed.

 Mulches Can Dry Out The Soil

 Inorganic mulches like rubber, plastic and decorative pebbles will dry out the soil beneath them.
-These mulches are excellent at keeping out weeds but most of them create a miny greenhouse effect, which will end up drying out the soil.
-If you have ever used plastic mulch then you already know how hot these can become, and no amount of watering will help the situation.
+These mulches are excellent at keeping out weeds but most of them create a mini greenhouse effect, which will end up drying out the soil.
+If you have ever used plastic mulch then you already know how hot it can become, and no amount of watering will help the situation.
 As the inorganic mulch heats up it will start to heat up the soil and the plants as well, which can end up in disaster.